 Students in the September Versailles program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
 Students reside in single rooms and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

-Participants in the Paris program will take and receive credit for one 100-unit course in a Humanities field (course number forthcoming).
+Participants in the Paris program will take and receive credit for one 100-unit Signature Humanities Course, SIGN 26043.
 This course is considered part of the students’ Autumn Quarter course load and is recorded as a course enrollment on their Autumn Quarter registration.
-The September Versailles and Paris course is taught in English and there are no language pre-requisites to apply.
+The September Versailles and Paris course is taught in English and there are no language prerequisites to apply.
+Please note that Signature Humanities Courses do not confer credit towards the Humanities Core requirement.

 As a part of the Languages Across the Curriculum (LxC) program, participants with advanced proficiency in French will have the option to enroll in the course under a FREN course number, FREN 26043, and earn credit toward the French major or minor.
 To be eligible for the FREN credit, students must have completed FREN 20300 or equivalent, and will read French texts in the original, participate in French discussion groups, and complete written work in French.